jrpotter/notebook/notes/data-models/rdf/index.md

 %%ANKI
 Basic
-What does the federated graph refer to?
+What does a federated graph refer to?
 Back: The graph produced by combining various federated data sources.
 Reference: Allemang, Dean, James A. Hendler, and Fabien L. Gandon. _Semantic Web for the Working Ontologist_.
 3e ed.
 ACM Books 33.
 New York: Association for computing machinery, 2020.
 Tags: data_model::federation